raspberrypilearning/python-wild-hop-the-frog/en/step_7.md

 ### Tip

-If the feet stretch too much, try multiplying by a smaller number. <br />
+If the legs stretch too much, try multiplying by a smaller number. <br />
 Stretching by `stretch * 2` will look gentler than `stretch * 3`.

 </div>